-Today, I’m thrilled to share an interview from Barcelona: 10 Locals Tell You Where to Go, What to Eat, & How to Fit In.
+Today, I’m thrilled to share an interview from Northern Arizona: 10 Locals Tell You Where to Go, What to Eat, & How to Fit In.
 These tips are courtesy of Korey Seyler, a river rafter, outdoorsman, and business owner in Page, Arizona:

 I’m the owner of Colorado River Discovery—a rafting company in Page.
 In my free time, you can often find me exploring the canyons, a place I’ve spent years showing to other travelers.

 What to do in Page (the Basics)

 The easily accessible attractions that you must see while visiting Page are as follows: First, Horseshoe Bend: it’s three miles from the center of town to the trailhead and a ¾-mile hike to the overlook.
 The photos taken here have become the iconic shot of the Colorado River.
 And I’d be remiss if I didn’t recommend taking a rafting trip on the river itself, through horseshoe bend.

 My second pick is The Chains—a fishing and swimming spot at Lake Powell that’s a great way to get down to the beautiful waters of the lake without having to go through the marinas.
 The parking lot is two miles from the center of Page and the walk is between a quarter mile (to the closest portion) up to one mile (to a far more secluded swimming hole).
 The hike is over the slick sandstone that makes up a majority of Glen Canyon.